Toward a Unified Framework for Debugging Concept-based Models

 \section{A Robust Aggregation Loss}

-As shown in the middle part of Figure~\ref{fig:losses}, simply discouraging the model from using incorrectly learned concepts does not prevent it from learning them again with minimal changes.
+Simply discouraging the model from using incorrectly learned concepts does not prevent it from learning them again with minimal changes.
 To address this problem, we propose to penalize the model for associating non-zero weight to concepts that are \emph{similar} to those concepts ${c}$ indicated as irrelevant to the target decision during the debugging session.
 We assume these concepts to have been collected in a memory $\memory$.
 The resulting loss is: